WeberSynBioLab/optoConfig-96/README.md

     <a href="docs/images/interpolation_dialog.jpg"><img src="docs/images/interpolation_dialog.jpg" title="Dialog to set parameters for all selected Steps" width="200"></img></a>

+    _The interpolation dialog._

     <a href="docs/images/interpolation_example.jpg"><img src="docs/images/interpolation_example.jpg" title="The Program generated by the settings shown before" width="200"></img></a>

-    _The interpolation dialog and the Steps (assembled in a Program) generated by these settings._
+    _The Steps (assembled in a Program) generated by these settings._

     Opens a dialog in which new Steps can be created by linearly interpolating between boundaries for each parameter.
 The default values for the start and end values correspond to the parameters of the first and last selected Step, respectively.
 Interpolation can be used to quickly create a gradient illumination pattern, for instance with increasing or decreasing intensity over time.

     - *Name:*

-    The prefix that will be added to the start of the names of generated Steps, followed by consecutive numbering.
-The name "Interpolation" will generate Steps with names Interpolation_1, Interpolation_2, ...
+        generate Steps with names Interpolation_1, Interpolation_2, ...

     - *Start values, End values:*

         Set the parameter values to interpolate between here.

     - *Interpolation steps*:

-    The number of Steps to generate.
+        The number of Steps to generate by linear interpolation.

     - *Assign all to program:*

         When this option is selected, a new Program is created which will contain all of the generated Steps in sequence.

     - *Assign each to program:*

         When this option is selected, a new Program is created _for each individual Step_.
 This can be useful if you want to define gradients across multiple wells.
 Quickly assigning different programs to wells can be achieved by using the *Bulk assign* operation, see section *Program List* for details.

 - *Assign Selected to Program...:*

     Assign the selected Step(s) to a new or existing Program.
+When Steps are assigned to a new Program, a dialog opens, allowing you to name the new Program.

 ---